The hypoglossal nerve is the twelfth cranial nerve and controls movements of the tongue.

-If there are problems with the hypoglossal nerve, the tongue may be paralyzed.
-To test the function, the patient would be asked to stick out their tongue.
+If there are problems with the hypoglossal nerve, the tongue may become paralyzed.
+To test the nerve’s function, a patient would be asked to stick out their tongue.
 If paralysis were present, the tongue would point in the direction of the affected side.
 Another test monitors the strength of the tongue by having the patient press their tongue against the side of their cheek.
 The doctor can then tell how strongly the patient is pressing.
 Eventually, the tongue will begin to atrophy, or shrink, if the hypoglossal nerve is permanently damaged.

 The hypoglossal nerve may be impacted by several things, such as tumors at the base of the skull, strokes, infections, or neck injuries.
 Any of these can lead to a problem with speaking, chewing, or swallowing.
 Once the cause is determined, the doctor can look for suitable treatments to restore functionality to the nerve.